 Here’s how the deaths break down by substance.
 Keep in mind that some of the people who died had multiple substances in their system, so these numbers add up to more than 46.

-Lethbridge saw an average of 4.2 deaths per month in 2020 and a median of 4 deaths per month.
+The 11 months of 2020 reported so far saw an average of 4.2 deaths per month and a median of 4 deaths per month.
 Here’s what 2020 looks like compared to other years:

-Two months tied for the highest month last year: June and December, which each saw 8 deaths.
+The highest month this year was June, which saw 8 deaths (10 according to the December update).
 That also happens to be the highest number of deaths in a single month in Lethbridge since at least January 2016 (although July 2018 also saw 8 deaths).

 The supervised consumption site operated by Lethbridge ARCHES shut down at the end of August.
 (See below for more on supervised consumption data.)

-Finally, in the 4 months following the closure of the SCS (September–December), Lethbridge saw more opioid-related deaths than we saw in the same period in any of the 4 previous years:
+Finally, in the 3 months following the closure of the SCS (September–November), Lethbridge saw more opioid-related deaths than we saw in the same period in any of the 4 previous years:

 The new system doesn’t delineate hospitalization data by city, so the following information is based on data for the South Zone at large, which includes Lethbridge, as well as Medicine Hat.

-The South Zone had the second highest rate of substance-related emergency department visits in the province during the fourth quarter, at 1,629 per 100,000.
-The North Zone had the highest, at 2,137 per 100,000.
+The South Zone had the second highest rate of substance-related emergency department visits in the province during the third quarter, at 2,143 per 100,000.
+The morth Zone had the highest, at 2,322 per 100,000.

-July through September last year, the South Zone saw its third highest rate of substance-related ER visits of any quarter in the last 5 years.
-The fourth quarter of 2020 had the lowest ER visit rate in the South Zone than in any other previous fourth quarter.
+July through September this year, the South Zone saw its third highest rate of substance-related ER visits of any quarter in the last 5 years.

-As far as general hospitalization goes, the South Zone had the third highest hospitalization rate in the province, at 624 per 100,000. both the Calgary Zone and the North Zone were higher (683 and 639 respectively).
+As far as general hospitalization goes, the South Zone had the highest hospitalization rate in the province, at 773 per 100,000.
+The next highest was the North Zone, at 717.

-The South Zone hospitalization rate for the fourth quarter had decreased to 624 from 694 in the third quarter, which itself was higher than the rate of 709 reported in the second quarter of this year.
+The South Zone hospitalization rate for the third quarter had increased to 773 from 706 in the second quarter, which itself was higher than the rate of 606 reported in the first quarter of this year.

-Lethbridge had the highest EMS response rate in the province in the fourth quarter of 2020.
-Local EMS responded to 299 opioid-related events per 100,000 between October and December 2020.
-The next highest community was Grande Prairie, at 281.
+Lethbridge had the highest EMS response rate in the province in this year’s third quarter.
+Local EMS responded to 452 opioid-related events per 100,000 between July and September 2020.
+The next highest community was Edmonton, at 243.

 Clearly, this year had a lot more responses, but not as many as 2018.

-Since the SCS closed down, Lethbridge had seen lower EMS response rates: 267 in September, 206 in October, and 291 in November.
-However, the EMS response rates are higher than they were during the first 4 months of the year, which varied between 97 and 194.
-And, as I mentioned, at 400 responses, December saw the 3rd highest response rate.
+Since the SCS closed down, Lethbridge has seen fewer EMS responses: 267 in September, 206 in October, and 291 in November.
+However, EMS responses are higher than they were during the first 4 months of the year, which varied between 97 and 194.

-Supervised consumption in Lethbridge was down significantly in the last half of 2020.
+Supervised consumption in Lethbridge was down significantly in the third quarter of this year.

-The Lethbridge SCS and the AHS mobile overdose prevention site saw a combined 6,949 visits in the third quarter from 356 unique visitors: a rate of 19.5 visits per visitor in the quarter, or an average of 6.5 visits per visitor per month.
+The Lethbridge SCS saw 5,640 visits in the third quarter from 237 unique visitors: a rate of 23.8 visits per visitor in the quarter, or an average of 7.9 visits per visitor per month.